PauseAI/pauseai-website/src/posts/xrisk.md

 ## AI companies are locked in a race to the bottom

-OpenAI, DeepMind and Anthropic want to develop AI safely, but they are forced by various incentives to compete with each other and keep moving faster.
+OpenAI, DeepMind and Anthropic want to develop AI safely.
+Unfortunately they do not know how to do this and they are forced by various incentives to keep racing faster to get to AGI first.
+OpenAI's [plan](https://openai.com/blog/introducing-superalignment) is to use future AI systems to align AI.
+The problem with this is that we have no guarantee that we will create an AI that solves alignment before we have an AI that is catastrophically dangerous.
+Anthropic [openly admits](https://www.anthropic.com/index/core-views-on-ai-safety) that it has no idea yet how to solve the alignment problem.
+DeepMind has not publicly stated any plan to solve the Alignment problem.

 [This is why we need an international treaty to PauseAI.](/proposal)